zzaimeche/saltwikiclone/How-to-promote-the-Salt-packages-(and-Salt-Bundle).md

 - Run services for the Ubuntu (16.04 & 18.04) client tools at `Devel:Galaxy:Manager:4.0`
 - Run services for the Ubuntu (16.04 & 18.04) client tools at `Devel:Galaxy:Manager:Head`

+## Salt Bundle (venv-salt-minion) Promotion Pipeline
+This other promotion pipeline is used to &ldquo;promote&rdquo; the Salt Bundle OBS package (venv-salt-minion), as well as all the necessary dependencies (saltbundlepy-* packages) from the `systemsmanagement:saltstack:bundle:testing` project to the `systemsmanagement:saltstack:bundle` project, as well as from the corresponding client tools subprojects.
+It also takes care of promoting changes under the `debbuild` subproject.

+It runs in [Jenkins](https://ci.suse.de) and is manually triggered by a member of the Ion Squad.

+This Jenkins pipeline is defined in [openSUSE/salt-package-promote-obs](https://github.com/openSUSE/salt-package-promote-obs).

+**NOTE: Please keep in mind this pipeline does not run automatically when running the other pipeline for the Salt RPM package, we need to run this explicitely.**

+---
 **Happy promoting!** :wink: